 If an uninsured or underinsured driver runs into you, a lawyer can help you get the compensation you need.Learn More

 Sometimes, potholes or other road defects can cause you to lose control of your car and crash, no fault of your own.
 The negligent municipality in charge of the road may be liable for your wreck.Learn More

 Manufacturer defects can cause cars to stop working correctly, ultimately causing collisions.
 The manufacturer could be responsible for the damages they cause.Learn More

 Remember, neither your insurance company nor the other driver’s insurer will look out for your well-being after an accident.
 They only want to minimize your payout.

 If your medical bills exceed the minimum coverage required by North Carolina law, this can be a problem.
 Minimum coverage requirements in our state are:

-The lawyers at DeMayo Law Offices can help you seek the maximum compensation you’re owed so that you can recover fully.
+The car crash lawyers at DeMayo Law Offices can help you seek the maximum compensation you’re owed so that you can recover fully.

 North Carolina’s negligence laws are fairly strict because the state is one of the few that adheres to the doctrine of contributory negligence.
 This means that if you are even partially at fault for the accident, then you can’t file for any damages.

-If you’re found even one percent responsible, then you can’t recoup any costs no matter how badly you were injured in the accident.
+If you’re found even one percent responsible, you can’t recoup any costs, no matter how badly you were injured in the accident.
 That’s why you need a good attorney.
-They will help you prove the negligence of the other party when you decide to file a personal injury claim.

 Make sure you contact a lawyer to file in a timely manner.
 North Carolina’s personal injury laws outline a three-year statute of limitations.
 After the deadline, you may not be able to recover the compensation you deserve.